 A Squirrel's Tale was a favorite of my older son when he was a toddler.
 This book has a cardboard cut out of a squirrel which passes through a slot on each page.
 The squirrel got used so often, we had to buy another copy of this book so he could continue his adventure over and over again!

-This is probably one of my favorite things to get due to the sheer multitude of variety available.
+Activity books are probably one of my favorite things to get my kids due to the sheer multitude of variety that is available.

 Consider packing half of your airplane activities in your suitcase for the way home!
 The way back can be just as long as getting there else you now have a fussy kid because the excitement of getting to a new place is long gone.
 So be sure to keep some fun stuff on hand for the return trip!

 What are your favorite keep busy activities for your kids on an airplane?
 Share with me below in the comments!